ogarvey/ExtractCLUT/Games/Notes/BurnCycle.md

 If a single runlength picture is greater in size than the allowed four sectors, it might have to be put into a different channel, thus allowing the application to put one or more of the sectors into an empty space where another image used less than 4 sectors.

+### EOR Split

+When split by EOR file 5 contains logo, back to back frames file 6 contains philips logo starting at offset 0x478c has frame and a half in 6972 bytes (3 sectors)

+Offset 2 - Offset 1 = 0xAC7C

+Palette indicated by 0x8080 at around 0x40-0x50